aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/firehose/_index.en.md

 }
 ```

 In this way, the streaming and the batch pipeline can refer to the same timestamp so we can get the same result for the batch and streaming pipeline.
-Follow the below steps to create the delivery stream.
+Follow the steps in this chapter to create the delivery stream.